(Originally published in Data Center Knowledge)

 Recently we launched the secure shared links feature that allows end-users and IT to send files with advanced security options, including password protection, named recipient access, and file link expiration.
 We will be soon adding secure shared links to the desktop clients.

-We love the speed and fluidity of the Windows 8 New UI and have taken full advantage of it with the new Syncplicity app for Windows 8 devices.
+We love the speed and fluidity of the Windows 8 New UI and have taken full advantage of it with the new Syncplicity by Axway app for Windows 8 devices.
 Now, you can add Microsoft Surface and all other Windows 8 devices to your supported device list for enterprise file sync and sharing with confidence.

 A New Home Page on Microsoft Surface